Rudxain/ideas/artist names/README.md

 Robbie RotNET
 Dua Bitpa
 The Tryte (this one is a rebel ahead of its time by using ternary instead)
-Render Dragons
+Render Dragons (holup, this is an actual name used by Mojang, for the Bedrock graphics engine)

-Some of their songs are:
+## Songs

 `AND` my life
 Stack those Frames
 Give me the SoC